spookylukey/django_custom_user_migration/README.rst

 14. Test everything!

+    Note that all migrations generated are reversible, but before running them in reverse you should set AUTH_USER_MODEL back to `"auth.User"`.

 15. Uninstall ``django_custom_user_migration``, you don't need it any more.
+The migrations generated run without it being installed.

-16. Customise your ``User`` model as required in the normal way, using migrations etc. You could even make it inherit from ``AbstractBaseUser`` or some other model instead of ``AbstractUser``, provided that you write/generate the necessary data migrations to cope with missing fields, and update your admin and application accordingly.
+You can now customise your ``User`` model as required in the normal way, using migrations etc. You could even make it inherit from ``AbstractBaseUser`` or some other model instead of ``AbstractUser``, provided that you write/generate the necessary data migrations to cope with missing fields, and update your admin and application accordingly.